jedlimlx/Cellular-Automaton-Viewer/README.md

 - [x] HROT B0 isn't working as intended (Fixed)
 - [x] Keyboard shortcuts only work when the ScrollPane is in focus (Fixed)
 - [x] Rule Dialog don't show the most updated rule (Fixed)
+- [ ] Viewport doesn't move the center when a new pattern is loaded
 - [ ] ConcurrentModificationException is thrown
 - [ ] Step with space causes some cells to be rendered incorrectly